ericallam/docrails/guides/source/webpacker.md

 |favicon_link_tag  |favicon_pack_tag  |
 |image_tag         |image_pack_tag    |

-Also, the generic helper `asset_pack_path` takes the local location of a file and returns its webpacker location for use in Rails views.
+Also, the generic helper `asset_pack_path` takes the local location of a file and returns its Webpacker location for use in Rails views.

 You can also access the image by directly referencing the file from a CSS file in `app/javascript`.

 ### Webpacker in Rails Engines

-As of Webpacker version 5, Webpacker is not "engine-aware," which means Webpacker does not have feature-parity with Sprockets when it comes to using within Rails engines.
-The [Webpacker engine guides](https://github.com/rails/webpacker/blob/master/docs/engines.md) provide some detailed workarounds to add Webpacker-support and developing locally against an engine with Webpacker.
+As of Webpacker version 6, Webpacker is not "engine-aware," which means Webpacker does not have feature-parity with Sprockets when it comes to using within Rails engines.

 Gem authors of Rails engines who wish to support consumers using Webpacker are encouraged to distribute frontend assets as an NPM package in addition to the gem itself and provide instructions (or an installer) to demonstrate how host apps should integrate.
 A good example of this approach is [Alchemy CMS](https://github.com/AlchemyCMS/alchemy_cms).

 ### Hot Module Replacement (HMR)

-Webpacker out-of-the-box supports HMR with webpack-dev-server, and you can toggle it by setting dev_server/hmr option inside webpacker.yml.
+Webpacker out-of-the-box supports HMR with webpack-dev-server, and you can toggle it by setting dev_server/hmr option inside `webpacker.yml`.

 Check out [webpack's documentation on DevServer](https://webpack.js.org/configuration/dev-server/#devserver-hot) for more information.

-To support HMR with React you would need to add react-hot-loader.
+To support HMR with React, you would need to add react-hot-loader.
 Check out [React Hot Loader's _Getting Started_ guide](https://gaearon.github.io/react-hot-loader/getstarted/).

-Don't forget to disable HMR if you are not running webpack-dev-server otherwise you will get "not found error" for stylesheets.
+Don't forget to disable HMR if you are not running webpack-dev-server; otherwise, you will get a "not found error" for stylesheets.

 Webpacker in Different Environments
 -----------------------------------

 Webpacker has three environments by default `development`, `test`, and `production`.
-You can add additional environment configurations in the `webpacker.yml` file and set different defaults for each environment, Webpacker will also load the file `config/webpack/<environment>.js` for additional environment setup.
+You can add additional environment configurations in the `webpacker.yml` file and set different defaults for each environment.
+Webpacker will also load the file `config/webpack/<environment>.js` for additional environment setup.

 ## Running Webpacker in Development

 Webpacker ships with two binstub files to run in development: `./bin/webpack` and `./bin/webpack-dev-server`.
 Both are thin wrappers around the standard `webpack.js` and `webpack-dev-server.js` executables and ensure that the right configuration files and environmental variables are loaded based on your environment.

 By default, Webpacker compiles automatically on demand in development when a Rails page loads.
 This means that you don't have to run any separate processes, and compilation errors will be logged to the standard Rails log.
 You can change this by changing to `compile: false` in the `config/webpacker.yml` file.
-Running `bin/webpack` will force compilation of your packs.
+Running `bin/webpack` will force the compilation of your packs.

-If you want to use live code reloading, or you have enough JavaScript that on-demand compilation is too slow, you'll need to run `./bin/webpack-dev-server` or `ruby ./bin/webpack-dev-server`.
+If you want to use live code reloading or have enough JavaScript that on-demand compilation is too slow, you'll need to run `./bin/webpack-dev-server` or `ruby ./bin/webpack-dev-server`.
 This process will watch for changes in the `app/javascript/packs/*.js` files and automatically recompile and reload the browser to match.

 Windows users will need to run these commands in a terminal separate from `bundle exec rails server`.